gfeiden/PHYS-3210/README.md

 or 1371).
 We will take time to learn those basic skills as they are applied in Python, since our intro courses only teach MatLAB and Java.

+## Course Schedule
+Take a look at the [Schedule](https://github.com/gfeiden/PHYS-3210/blob/master/Schedule.md) page to see our tentative schedule.

 ## Textbooks
 There are two required textbooks for this course.
 Both will serve you well in the course, but are excellent references even after you leave this course.